How (And When) to Get Tested for COVID-19

 COVID-19 Testing From DispatchHealth

-DispatchHealth is a well-established provider of on-demand, in-home medical care, and we’ve expanded our mobile urgent care services to better meet the needs of our patients during this challenging and unique time.
+DispatchHealth is a well-established provider of on-demand, in-home medical care, and we’ve expanded our urgent care services to better meet the needs of our patients during this challenging and unique time.
 Our fully-equipped medical teams now offer testing for COVID-19 in the safety and convenience of our patients’ homes, as well as on-call treatment for COVID-19 symptoms and other health concerns.
 Tests are administered when our providers deem appropriate.
 Antibody testing, however, is not available through DispatchHealth.

 Arranging in-home COVID-19 testing or medical care from DisptachHealth is simple; just request care over the phone, on our app, or online, and our professionals will promptly arrive at your doorstep within a few hours.
 We take every measure to ensure the safety of our patients and medical staff, which is why our professionals wear full protective gear and use thoroughly sanitized equipment.
 And, we accept most health insurances and offer affordable rates for uninsured patients—in fact, our costs are comparable to that of an urgent care clinic.